nazy67/terraform_folder_structure_with_modules/README.md

 ## Notes

-Whenever we do changes on backend.tf of the location for remote_state file we need to run terraform init, to initialize the new location of the s3 bucket.
+Whenever we do changes on backend.tf on the location for remote_state file we need to run terraform init, to initialize the new location for remote_state file in s3 bucket.